-The NISJ was created in response to two primary challenges:
+The NISJ was created in January, 2010 in response to two primary challenges:

 - The difficulty that employers face in developing, retaining and attracting employees-from entry to senior levels-in jobs with a social justice-related component. - Employees' lack of access to Yukon-based training to enter those jobs or to develop careers.